nuts-foundation/nl-anw-ig/StructureDefinition-example-patient.md

 **Usages:**

-* CapabilityStatements using this Profile: [ANW Server Capability Statement v1.0](CapabilityStatement-ANWBronhouderCapabilityStatement-v1.md), [ANW Server Capability Statement v2.0](CapabilityStatement-ANWBronhouderCapabilityStatement-v2.md), [ANW Server Capability Statement v1.0](CapabilityStatement-ANWRegisseurCapabilityStatement-v1.md) and [ANW Server Capability Statement v1.0](CapabilityStatement-ANWZorgverlenerCapabilityStatement-v1.md)
+* CapabilityStatements using this Profile: [ANW Bronhouder Capability Statement v1.0](CapabilityStatement-ANWBronhouderCapabilityStatement-v1.md), [ANW Bronhouder Capability Statement v2.0](CapabilityStatement-ANWBronhouderCapabilityStatement-v2.md), [ANW Regisseur Capability Statement v1.0](CapabilityStatement-ANWRegisseurCapabilityStatement-v1.md) and [ANW Zorgverlener Capability Statement v1.0](CapabilityStatement-ANWZorgverlenerCapabilityStatement-v1.md)
 * This Profile is not used by any profiles in this Implementation Guide

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/nl.nuts.anw|current/StructureDefinition/example-patient)